Mississippi College

 Appeal

-Drivers who are issued citations may appeal in writing to the Judicial Council.
-This appeal must be made within seventy-two (72) hours from the time the citation was issued, not including Saturdays, Sundays and holidays, in order for the appeal to be valid.
+Drivers who are issued a citation may appeal the citation to the Judicial Council.
+This appeal must be made within five (5) days from the time the citation was issued, not including Saturdays, Sundays and holidays, in order for the appeal to be valid.

 How to Appeal a Traffic Citation:

-2. Return the form to the Office of the Vice President for Student Affairs within seventy-two (72) hours of the time the citation was issued.
+2. Complete and submit the form within five (5) days of the time the citation was issued.

 3. Pay the fines only if you receive notification that the Judicial Council has denied or reduced your appeal.